CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 Refresh also unloads all unused (cached) resources, forcing them to be reloaded from disk on the next use.

 So if you work with a SINGLE asset (even when in a loop) use the singular Save & Import methods, NOT SaveAllAssets and Refresh.
+Likewise, if you modify an asset through AssetDatabase methods, you do **NOT** need to call Refresh().
+Ever!

 ## Documentation